CLEPyLadies/pyladies-official/content/pages/organizer_resources/global_org_resources.md

 Long-term goals:

 * Provide opportunities for women* to engage in professional development in Python.
-  We aim to host 2 meetups per month, but we don't feel like this goal goes unmet in the months that we are only able to host one meetup.
+  We aim to host 1 meetup per month, but we don't feel like this goal goes unmet during times in which we only host 1-2 meetups in a quarter.
 Our work-life balance matters, too.

 * Foster a welcoming, beginner-friendly environment for women*